dnmfarrell/perltricks-static/content/article/hacktoberfest-is-here.md

 The sponsors suggest that projects that want to participate label their issues with "Hacktoberfest".
 That's not strictly necessary, but you can [search](https://github.com/search?q=state%3Aopen+label%3Ahacktoberfest&type=Issues) for issues that projects think are suitable for new users.
 I think all of my projects are suitable (I may be optimistic), so I wanted a way to label all of my issues across all of my projects.

 I found out about this as I was building some other GitHub tools.
-I looked at [Net::GitHub](https://www.metacpan.org/module/Net::GitHub) and [Pithub](https://www.metacpan.org/module/Pithub), but I wanted to iterate through long lists of paged results and process each item as I received them.
+I looked at [Net::GitHub](https://www.metacpan.org/module/Net::GitHub), [Pithub](https://www.metacpan.org/module/Pithub), and Marchex's [github-api-tools](https://github.com/marchex/github-api-tools) but I wanted to iterate through long lists of paged results and process each item as I received them.
 The [GitHub Developer API](https://developer.github.com/v3/) is quite nice and even if you are re-inventing the wheel you're learning about wheels, making this a fun night of work.

 The result is [hacktoberfest.pl](https://github.com/briandfoy/ghojo/blob/master/examples/hacktoberfest.pl) in my [ghojo](https://github.com/briandfoy/ghojo) repo.
 It will log in, list all of my repos (there are a couple hundred), create the "Hacktoberfest" label in each, and then apply the label to each open issue.